theias/ias_infra_command_utils/README.md

 # ias-infra-command-utils

-Here is an introduction to this project.

 # License

-copyright (C) 2017 Author, Institution
+copyright (C) 2017 Martin VanWinkle, Institute for Advanced Study

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by